-Sound /p/ and Letter
+Phoneme /p/ and Grapheme

-Descrive: "Today we will learn the /p/ sound.
+Objective: "Today we will learn the /p/ phoneme.
 Who do you think this is?"
 Reveal the Pig in a Wig card and the grapheme card .

-Sound Pops: Hand out letter/pictophone flashcards learned so far (, Seal, , Ant, <t>, Toad) one to each child or small group.
-Say a sound and the children holding that letter or pictophone card hold it up high above their head.
+Sound Pops: Hand out grapheme/pictophone flashcards learned so far (, Seal, , Ant, <t>, Toad) one to each child or small group.
+Say a phoneme and the children holding that grapheme or pictophone card hold it up high above their head.

-\$\display: Introduce the phoneme with a story, emphasizing the sound when it appears.
+\$ Story: Introduce the phoneme with a story, emphasising the sound when it appears.